 Here are some common indicators that an account may have been compromised.

-- When you attempt to log in, you see an error message that says the account does not exist.
+You see an error message that says the account does not exist when you attempt to log in.

-It’s possible that a MailChimp customer with a similar username may request a password change and mistakenly type in your username.
+It’s possible that a Mailchimp customer with a similar username may request a password change and mistakenly type in your username.
 Don’t worry!
 They won’t be able to change your password or view your account.
 Only you will receive the password reset request email.

-If you can't log in to your account, double-check that you’re typing in the correct username and password.
-It’s possible that if multiple users on the account share login credentials, another user might have changed the username, password, or both.
+Double-check that you’re typing in the correct username and password.
+If multiple users on the account share login credentials, another user might have changed the username, password, or both.
 Check with your account users to see if they’ve changed any account settings recently.

-Protect a Compromised Account
+Protect a compromised account

 If you believe your account has been compromised, send us an email from a secure email address and let us know what’s going on.
-We’ll turn off login and send capabilities on the MailChimp account, just until you can reset your data.
+We’ll turn off login and send capabilities on the Mailchimp account, just until you can reset your data.